-Slip and fall accidents can happen almost anywhere and our New Jersey slip and fall lawyers are always available to determine your rights.
+Slip and fall accidents can happen almost anywhere and our experienced New Jersey slip and fall lawyers are always available to determine your rights.
 If you slip and fall or trip and fall on another person’s property and sustain an injury, you may be eligible to seek financial compensation.
 Slips and falls occur in many different places, and in all seasons.
 Winter can be a particularly hazardous time of year, but a slip and fall can happen at any time.
-Have you encountered a patch of ice on the sidewalk or on a business’s doorstep?
-Have you seen a cracked or broken curb outside a movie theater or a spilled beverage inside a supermarket?
+Have you encountered a patch of ice on the sidewalk, parking lots, or on a business’s doorstep?
+Have you seen a cracked or broken curb on walkways outside a movie theater or a spilled beverage inside a supermarket?
+Have you had to walk in stairwells with damaged or missing handrails?
 Such conditions could lead to a serious slip and fall injury.

 Slip and fall accidents fall under an area of the law known as premises liability.
-NJ premises liability law requires property owners to repair or to prevent conditions that could lead to another person’s injury.
+NJ premises liability law requires property owners and business owners to repair or to prevent conditions that could lead to another person’s injury.
+This requirement for safe conditions includes owners of shops, malls, private homes, apartment complexes, and more.
 When a property owner does not respond appropriately to a hazardous condition on his or her property, or acts negligently, he or she may be liable for any injuries that occur.
-If you have sustained injuries in a slip and fall or trip and fall accident, it is important to speak to an experienced slip and fall lawyer.
-You may be able to file a premises liability lawsuit to seek compensation for your injuries.
+If you have sustained injuries in a slip and fall or trip and fall accident, it is important to speak to an experienced slip and fall lawyer knowledgeable about premises liability cases.
+You may be able to file a premises liability claim to seek compensation for your injuries.

 ***Your initial consultation is always free.